lc-soft/LCUI/lib/pandagl/README.md

 # PandaGL

-PandaGL (Panda Graphics Library) a 2D graph library to draw some basic graphics.
+PandaGL (Panda Graphics Library) is a 2D graph library to draw some basic graphics.